teamexos/legal-app/trunk/app/documents/networkmodels-modelg.md

-Last updated date: 5/20/2016
+Last updated date: 9/11/2017

-In Model G, the network connectivity is supplied to EXOS|Medifit by the client.
+In Model G, the network connectivity is supplied to EXOS by the client.
 In said scenario, the following gear is supported:
-+ Orbit
++ Circuit
-+ Corner
++ Performance Kiosk
 + Check-in computer
 + Google cloud printer
 + Google Chrome Books (for coach usage)